Was your child injured due to someone’s negligence? You may have a claim, and our Dallas lawyers can help.

-For example, a parent may seek damages for any out-of-pocket medical expenses or lost wages for time that they took off work to care for their child (including expected future lost income).
+For example, a parent may seek damages for any out-of-pocket medical expenses as well as lost wages for time that they took off work to care for their child (including expected future lost income).
 At the same time, they can also seek compensation on behalf of their child for his/her damages, including compensation for their pain and suffering, emotional distress, and lost quality of life.

 In some cases, you may be able to seek what are called punitive damages—compensation awarded solely to punish the wrongdoer or deter others from engaging in similar conduct.
 Punitive damages are generally limited to cases where the responsible party acted with gross negligence, malicious intent, or wanton disregard for the safety of your child.
 Your attorney can help you determine if punitive damages are warranted in your case.

 Even if you don’t intend to immediately purse a claim or lawsuit, it’s vital that you speak with an attorney as soon as possible.
 Over time, people’s memories will fade and evidence vital to your child’s claim may be lost forever.
 In addition, the responsible party may no longer be able to pay for your losses if they declare bankruptcy, go out of business, or pass away.
-Our experienced Dallas child injury lawyers can help explain the options available to you and your family an no charge during your initial consultation.
+Our experienced Dallas child injury lawyers are happy to explain the options available to you and your family by phone or email at no cost.